cpan-testers/cpantesters-deploy/README.md

 CPANTesters is managed with [Rex](http://rexify.org).
 The `Rexfile` contains the main routines for the CPANTesters deploy processes.

-### `cmdb/`
+### `backend/`

-This directory contains configuration for Rex: the Configuration Management DataBase.
+This directory contains the scripts that maintain the CPANTesters data, reading incoming test reports and summarizing into the database tables.

 ### `etc/`